Universal graph representation of stabilizer codes

 In higher dimensions, perhaps the simplest lattice we can utilize to build a code is the boolean hypercube in an arbitrary $m$ dimensions.
 We represent the hypercube by labeling nodes as length-$m$ bitstrings and connecting two nodes if their Hamming distance is exactly 1, i.e. they differ by one bit flip.
 We observe immediately that the hypercube code is CSS for all $m$, since the hypercube is bipartite.
 To select inputs, we observe that if we wish to place inputs such that they are separated by paths of length at least 3, we can leverage classical coding theory to provide this guarantee automatically.
 Specifically, we consider the \textit{classical} $[2^r - 1, 2^r - r - 1, 3]$ Hamming codes~\cite{hamming1950error}.
 Letting $m = 2^r - 1$, we can equivalently express the parameters as $[m, m - \log(m+1), 3]$, where the code is perfect when $m$ is one less than a power of 2.
 Note that all logarithms in this paper are taken to be base 2.
 Since this code has $m - \log(m+1)$ logical bits, there are a total of $\frac{2^m}{m + 1}$ codewords represented as length-$m$ bitstrings.
-Because the Hamming code's distance is 3, all such codewords are guaranteed to have a separation in the hypercube by paths of length at least 3.
+Because the Hamming code's distance is 3, all such codewords are guaranteed to be 3-spaced in the hypercube graph.